 This one is dedicated to those chocolate orange fanatics out there!
 These easy chocolate orange cupcakes are the ultimate zesty chocolatey treat.
-Complete with a nice thick ganache frosting.
+Moist cupcakes made with real fresh orange and plenty of rich chocolate.
+Topped off with a nice thick ganache frosting.

-To make these easy zesty cupcakes, you'll need:
+To make these easy zesty orange chocolate cupcakes, you'll need:

 - Flour - all purpose or plain flour, measured and levelled for best results.

-- Sugar - a combination of superfine granulated sugar (or caster sugar) and light brown sugar (muscovado) firmly packed.
+- Sugar - a combination of superfine granulated sugar (or caster sugar) and light brown sugar (muscovado).
+Light brown sugar should be measured firmly packed.

 - Baking soda